Table of contents

 7. Your customer is angry beyond repair

 First things first, don’t provoke the customer further.
-When you use blanket statements like “My manager will tell you the same thing I’m telling you” or “You’ll have to speak to your local provider for this, it’s not something I can help with”, it agitates customers further, as Golden says in ‘Creating Positive Conversations with Challenging Customers.’
+When reps use blanket statements like “My manager will tell you the same thing I’m telling you” or “You’ll have to speak to your local provider for this, it’s not something I can help with”, it agitates customers further, as Golden says in ‘Creating Positive Conversations with Challenging Customers.’

-Instead, Golden recommends going out of your way to show customers you’re on their side.
+Instead, Golden recommends going out of the way to show customers you’re on their side.
 One specific way to do this is pacing: matching the customer’s sense of urgency, slowing down so they understand better, and empathizing with their statements.

 8. Your customer refuses to cooperate

-Let’s say your customer wants to file a claim, but to do so, they need to send you a picture of the damages.
+Let’s say a customer wants to file a claim, but to do so, they need to send you a picture of the damages.
 Non-tech-savvy customers may not be confident doing this, while others may think it’ll take up too much time.

 Golden suggests using the “feel, felt, found” technique to convince customers.
 Here’s how it works: